-This procedure also applies to volunteers who work in an unpaid capacity. on Stanmore College premises.
+This procedure also applies to volunteers who work in an unpaid capacity.

 If an allegation against a member of staff has occurred, then the Executive Director of HR will liaise with the Local Authority Designated Officer (LADO) as to the appropriate actions to be taken and will involve feeding back to the LADO on the outcome of these agreed actions.